cosmob3/cpnt262-rest-api/README.md

 Using `console.log` to understand what is being called forth.
 Really helped in building the variable that are used to display the character information

 Done section 1 and 2 of the assignment so far...

+Couldn't figure out how to reload the page with a button so I wrapped my HTML in a `<form>`

+That at least got the page to refresh.
+Now to re-configer some CSS and add a `event.preventDefault();`